sf-wdi-24/modules/week-03-resetful-server-express/day-03/drill/readme.md

 If you were given an array of 10 random numbers, how would you sort them in ascending order?

-Arrays in JavScript have a [`sort`](http://www.w3schools.com/jsref/jsref_sort.asp) function.
+Arrays in JavScript have a <a href="http://www.w3schools.com/jsref/jsref_sort.asp" target="_blank">sort</a> function.
 If we have access to a JavaScript runtime, we can treat this as a small problem and simply call the built-in array function.

 Without a JS runtime, we'd be on our own.
 We'd have to think of sorting arrays as a big problem and come up with an implementation ourselves.